Satont/gallery/README.md

 #### Prerequirements

- - `ESLint` installed in your IDE
+ - `ESLint` plugin installed in your IDE
- - `EditorConfig` installed in your IDE
+ - `EditorConfig` plugin installed in your IDE
  - `Postgres` >= 11.5
  - `Node.js` >= 12